Political risks to watch in the Netherlands

 The Netherlands is expected to remain committed to tight fiscal policies to tackle the euro zone’s debt crisis.
 Like other euro zone countries, it must approve an EU fiscal treaty which will enshrine balanced budget rules in national law.

-Parliament has been critical of euro zone bailouts in the past but has supported all such measures so far and is expected to approve the new Greek aid deal because the government parties have a majority.
-In his election campaign, Rutte promised voters the Netherlands would not give any more money to Greece.
+Parliament, which has been critical of euro zone bailouts in the past, has supported all such measures so far.
+Rutte said in his election campaign he would not give more money to Greece, while Samsom said Greece should be given more time to reform.

 What to watch: